Africa rallies support for coronavirus testing kits | DW | 22.04.2020

 "So everyone puts in what they can depending on their size, and they can pool resources," Youssoufou said.

-CACOVID is also building seven emergency isolation centers in key cities and looking to help increase testing rates, which currently languish at around just 5,000.
+CACOVID is also building seven emergency isolation centers in key cities and looking to help increase testing, which currently languish at around just 5,000.

 Nigeria's Access Bank pledged about $57 million (€52.5 million) to bolster capacity.